gmu-gd/motion21-spring/syllabus/index.md

 ### Semester Schedule
 The [schedule]({{ site.baseurl }}/schedule/) on this site is an outline of what we will be covering this spring.
 It is subject to additions and subtractions.

+###Engagement
+This course has an engagement policy instead of an attendance policy.
+Your engagement will affect your final grade (and, by extension, the quality of your work) for this course.
+You are expected to actively and passionately take part in this course in the following ways.

+* Attend class meetings (see 01 and 02 of the virtual meeting guide).
+* Create things and be prepared to show them on time.
+* Make things thoughtfully, intentionally, and with intensity.
+* Meet all deadlines for handing in work and process.
+* Actively participate in critiques both in class and out of class.
+* Be curious about making things and the things your classmates make.
+* Care about yourself & your work, your classmates & their work, and this class.

 ### Discussion of Work
 You will need to take an active role in both the presentation and discussion of your work.
 We will review projects in a variety of ways and you are expected to be able to talk and type about your own work and give feedback to your peers about their work.
 The ability to discuss your work and other student’s work is a very important part of your education at Mason.
 Use this class to improve on those skills.